 - Frustration with technology which is now a central form of communication with others.

-- Frustration with not finding help with technology.
+- Frustration with not finding help with technology, which is now a central form of communicating with others.

 - If living in a senior community, not being allowed to leave one’s apartment, the cancellations of in-house programs and community meals.